Distribution vs Marketing: Understanding The Key Differences

 1. Purpose

-As outlined above, the purpose of distribution is making sure products reach customers.
-The purpose of marketing is creating demand for those products through promotional activities.
+As outlined above, the purpose of distribution is to ensure that products reach customers, and the purpose of marketing is to create demand for those products through promotional activities.

 2. Focus

-Distribution is focused on the product itself – warehousing it, transporting it, tracking inventory, managing channels, etc. Marketing is focused on the customer – understanding buyer behavior and persuading them to purchase.
+Distribution is focused on the product- warehousing, transporting, tracking, managing channels, etc. Marketing is focused on the customer – understanding buyer behavior and persuading them to purchase.

 3. Process

 Distribution follows a sequential process for moving and storing goods along the supply chain.
-Marketing involves a wide range of creative strategies for positioning a product and company.
+Marketing involves many creative strategies for positioning a product and company.

 4. Metrics

-Key distribution metrics are operational – cost per unit shipped, order fill rate, delivery times.
-Marketing metrics are strategic – brand awareness, customer lifetime value, conversion rates.
+Key distribution metrics are operational – cost per unit shipped, order fill rate, and delivery times.
+Marketing metrics are strategic – brand awareness, customer lifetime value, and conversion rates.

 5. Assets